a327ex/www/content/posts/cons_compassion.md

 Since we're talking about sociopaths, when gamergate first started I remember everything that happened on the first few days very clearly because during those two days before the event blew up I was writing [these](https://github.com/a327ex/blog/issues/3) [articles](https://github.com/a327ex/blog/issues/4) on my old blog.

-Those 2 days were interesting because I wrote the first article during the first day, and then when I was done I started browsing 4chan to see what was going on.
+Those two days were interesting because I wrote the first article during the first day, and then when I was done I started browsing 4chan to see what was going on.
 I found some threads about [thezoepost](https://thezoepost.wordpress.com/), I read it, and I immediately was like, "yea this girl is either a sociopath or at least has BPD", and then didn't think much of it and went to sleep.

 On the next day I wrote the 2nd article and then again, went online to see what was happening.
 Except this time people were up in arms because threads about thezoepost were being deleted from everywhere on the internet, even on 4chan.